 The PMO needs to determine how it can address stakeholder needs and provide value to them.
-Metrics of how that value could be measured need to be discussed and approved collaboratively with the stakeholders.
+Metrics of how that value could be measured need to be discussed and approved collaboratively with the stakeholders and supported by the Executive sponsor.